TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

 ## Instructor's Note
 1. **Do Now**
-	* hand out the project guide and have students start reading through it
+	* Hand out the project spec and have students start reading through it.
 2. **Project Overview**
- 	* Demo the tic-tac-toe game
+ 	* Demo the Tic-Tac-Toe game.
-	* Give out instructions and go over game rules
+	* Go over all of the game rules and program requirements.
 3. **Planning**
-    * Have students draw out game play.
-How will the represent the board.
-How will they have users input their spots.
-Create functions for each user interaction.
-Figure out where the repeated code is.
-Write a function for that.
-Figure out which variables they will need
+    * Have students draw out game play and consider the overall design.
+        * How will they represent the board?
+        * How will they have users input their spots?
+        * Create functions for each user interaction.
+        * Figure out which variables are needed.
-    * Have students plan out their next 7 days.
+    * Have students plan out their next 7 days (suggested plan below):
-    	* set up game board, basic game loop asking players, and dummy functions for each players turn
+    	1. set up game board, basic game loop asking players, and dummy functions for each players turn
-    	* create variables necessary to run the game, start implementing basic functions
+    	2. create variables necessary to run the game, start implementing basic functions
-    	* focus on game play.
+    	3. focus on game play.
 Players should be able to play a game against each other
-    	* Create methods for checking if the game is over.
+    	4. Create methods for checking if the game is over.
 Create a horizontal checker, vertical checker.
-    	* Create the diagonal checkers
+    	5. Create the diagonal checkers
-    	* Connect the functions together
+    	6. Connect the functions together
-    	* wrap up and game over check is correct
+    	7. wrap up and game over check is correct

 4. **Discussion**
 	* talk to students about questions, and confusion.
 Make sure to look at their plans and that they have outlined the project in a way that makes sense.
 Ask them to talk about which part will be the hardest or take the longest time.